Kicking your copier can make you feel better. Here are six ways to avoid the urge.

-I've made this point before, digital copiers (and printers) today are complex pieces of machinery and they do wear out and break down over time.
+I've made this point before, digital copiers (and laser printers) today are complex pieces of machinery and they do wear out and break down over time.

 But it's not always your copier's or printer's fault that it's not working correctly, sometimes it's yours.

 What are some things that you can do to keep your digital copier(s) operating at peak efficiency?
 Here are five.

 Often, beyond being able to log-in (if you have security enabled on your digital copier – and you should) and push the button to copy or scan, people have no idea how to use all of a copier's functionality.
 A little training can go a long way.
 For more on this, read Shocking News!
 Employees Don't Know How to Use a Copier.